cchandre/Polarimetry/README.md

 ___
 ### Fluorescence tab

   The fluorescence tab displays the total intensity (total = sum over the angles) of the stack to be analyzed.
-The selected Dark component has been removed from the intensity (see [Advanced](#advanced-tab) tab for more information on the Dark).
+The selected dark component has been removed from the intensity (see [Advanced](#advanced-tab) tab for more information on the computation of the dark value).

   The contrast can be adjusted with the slider on the right hand side of the tab.